-Notes: 1 New Smart Core Consent and Smart Core Waiver Forms are available at http://arsba.org/policy-resources and on the ADE website.
-While 9.03.1.8 of the Standards and the Smart Core Guidance
+Notes: 1 New Smart Core Consent and Smart Core Waiver Forms will become effective in July 2013.

+They are available on the ADE website and on the ASBA policy update website.
+While 9.03.1.8 of the Standards and the Smart Core Guidance both require parents to sign one of the forms, there's not much you can do if they don't.
+Either way, the default option is Smart Core.
-5.11-DIGITAL LEARNING COURSES

-ADE Rules Governing the Digital Learning Act of 2013

-Smart Core Informed Consent Form 2016